Let’s start this with a game. Joana Galvao, the founder of GiF Design studios has created this simple demonstration.

 According to Piccia, “Design is more about planning rather than styling”.

-Let’s understand how good designing can benefit you.
+Let’s understand how good design can benefit you.
 There are different best design tools to use as an agency

 What does a good design look like?
 Good to see, for sure.
 But, is that enough?